adore-me/gha-composer/README.md

 None.

 ## Notes
-ℹ This action also checks for `composer.lock` and doas a `composer validate` before running `composer install`.
+ℹ This action also checks for `composer.lock` and does a `composer validate` before running `composer install`.
 Failing these checks will result in a failed action.

 **FYI**: in order to speed up the build, we create a GitHub actions cache with the following key: `composer-cache-${{ hashFiles('composer.lock') }}`.